IN ST. LOUIS, MO

 What Is Breast Reduction?

 Breast reduction, or reduction mammoplasty, reduces the size of large breasts for medical or cosmetic reasons.
 The goal is to ease a woman’s self-consciousness and physical discomfort while giving her a more attractive contour with breasts that are in proportion with her body.

 Various medical problems are associated with very large breasts.
 These include back and neck pain, skin irritation, skeletal deformities, and breathing problems.
 Large, heavy breasts also contribute to poor posture and can interfere with activities such as exercise or swimming.

 Parkcrest Plastic Surgery has helped hundreds of women in St. Louis, St. Charles, and Chesterfield with their breast reduction procedures.
 We have years of experience serving the St. Louis area, so we know how important high-quality plastic surgery is to our patients.
 We believe the best patient is a well-informed patient, so we provide you with procedure details, breast reduction before and after photos, and typical breast reduction prices.
-Breast reduction is commonly covered by insurance.
-The staff at Parkcrest Plastic Surgery will assist you in obtaining preauthorization.

 The doctors and staff strive to be professional and efficient while providing a warm caring atmosphere in the office.
 If you are considering a breast reduction in St. Louis, then please book a consultation today with Parkcrest Plastic Surgery.

 Breast reduction is done under general anesthesia on an outpatient basis or with an overnight stay.
 The surgery removes fat, glandular tissue, and skin from the breasts, making them smaller, lighter, and firmer.
 During a breast reduction procedure, you can also reduce the size of the areola, the darker skin surrounding the nipple.